awsdocs/amazon-inspector-user-guide/doc_source/inspector_walkthrough.md

 1. On the **Assessment templates** page, choose **MyFirstTemplateLinux**, and then choose **Run** to start a new assessment run using this template\.

-1. Follow the steps in [Step 5: Locate and Analyze Your Finding](#analyzefinding) to see the findings that result from this subsequent run of the **MyFirstTemplateLinux** template\.
+1. Follow the steps in [Step 5: Locate and analyze your finding](#analyzefinding) to see the findings that result from this subsequent run of the **MyFirstTemplateLinux** template\.

    Because you resolved the CVE\-2018\-1111 security issue, you should no longer see a finding for it\.